-- 0- Remedial courses. - 1- First-level courses corresponding technical two-year associate degree program. - 2- Second-level courses corresponding to a technical, two-year associate degree program.

-- 3- First-level of undergraduate courses programs.
+- 0- Remedial courses. - 1- First-level courses corresponding to a technical two-year associate degree program. - 2- Second-level courses corresponding to a technical, two-year associate degree program. - 3- First-level courses of undergraduate programs.
 Usually, courses offered during the first two years of a program which leads to a bachelor's degree. - 4- Second-level courses of undergraduate programs.
 Usually, courses offered in the third and fourth year of a program which leading to a bachelor's degree. - 5- Advanced undergraduate courses that may be taken for graduate credit. - 6- Graduate courses. - 7- Doctoral courses.